TACTiS: Transformer-Attentional Copulas for Time Series: Introduction

 \section{Introduction}

 In numerous time series forecasting contexts, data presents itself in a raw form that rarely matches the standard assumptions of classical forecasting methods.
-For instance, in healthcare settings and economic forecasting, groups of related time series can have different sampling frequencies, be sampled irregularly, and exhibit missing values~\cite{shukla2021survey,sun2020review}.
-Covariates that are predictive of future behavior may not be available for all historical data, or may be available in a different form.\footnote{E.g., due to changes in the measurement methodology.} Moreover, optimal decision-making in downstream tasks generally requires the full joint predictive distribution over arbitrary future time horizons~\cite{peterson2017decision}, not just marginal quantiles thereof at a fixed horizon.
+For instance, in healthcare settings and economic forecasting, groups of related time series can have different sampling frequencies, be sampled irregularly, and exhibit missing values~\citep{shukla2021survey,sun2020review}.
+Covariates that are predictive of future behavior may not be available for all historical data, or may be available in a different form, e.g., due to changes in measurement methodology.
+Moreover, optimal decision-making in downstream tasks generally requires the full joint predictive distribution over arbitrary future time horizons~\citep{peterson2017decision}, not just marginal quantiles thereof at a fixed horizon.
 We seek to develop general forecasting methods that are both suitable for a wide range of downstream tasks and that can handle all stylized facts about real-world time series---as they are, not as they ought to be---namely:

-\begin{itemize} \item Joint characterization of a multivariate stochastic process, forecasting trajectories at arbitrary time horizons. \item Presence of observed (non-stochastic) covariates, either static or time-varying, used as conditioning variables. \item Variables within the process that are measured at different sampling frequencies, or irregularly sampled. \item Missing values for arbitrary time points and variables in the process. \item Variables with different domains--- $\reals,\reals^+,\nats,\nats^+,\ints$---with skewed and fat-tailed marginal behavior. \end{itemize}
+\begin{itemize} \item Joint characterization of a multivariate stochastic process, forecasting trajectories at arbitrary time horizons; \item Presence of non-stochastic covariates, either static or time-varying, used as conditioning variables; \item Variables within the process that are measured at different sampling frequencies or irregularly sampled; \item Missing values for arbitrary time points and variables; \item Variables with different domains--- $\reals,\reals^+,\nats,\nats^+,\ints$---with skewed and fat-tailed marginal behavior. \end{itemize}

-Classical times series models, such as \textsc{arima} \cite{box2015time} and exponential smoothing methods \cite{hyndman2008forecasting}, are very restricted in their handling of the above stylized facts.
+Classical times series models, such as \textsc{arima} \citep{box2015time} and exponential smoothing methods \citep{hyndman2008forecasting}, are very restricted in their handling of the above stylized facts.
 Although extensions have been proposed that deal with individual issues, they cannot easily deal with all and require considerable domain knowledge to be effective.
-Machine learning models have recently gained in popularity~\cite{Benidis:2020tn}.
+Machine learning models have recently gained in popularity~\citep{Benidis:2020tn}.
 Nevertheless, methods introduced in recent years all suffer from limitations when dealing with one or more of the above listed stylized facts, or neglect in their handling of the full predictive distribution.